Mata Utu: History

 In medieval times, Tuʻi Tonga invaders waged war against the islanders and took control.
 They installed the first chiefs, and called them the Uveas, which became the ruling dynasty of the two islands; they are based at Mata-Utu to this day.
 During recent archaeological excavations of the area, fortifications built by the Tongans (circa the Middle Ages) were unearthed, at nearby Talierumu and Malama Tagata.

 Catholic missionaries, who came to the island in 1837, ensured that the entire population of the islands was converted to Christianity, in a short period of five years.
 During this time, missionaries not only protected the islanders from the “highhandedness” of the Europeans, but also ensured that a number of churches were built; mainly at Mata-Utu, but also at Mu’a and Vaitupu islands.

-In the 19th century, Mata-Utu was developed into a town from a small native village, by the French (who installed most of Wallis & Futuna's major facilities).
+In the 19th century, Mata-Utu was developed into a town from a small village, by the French (who installed most of Wallis & Futuna's major facilities).
 Historically, pigs, poultry, yams, bananas, and coconut were available to arriving boats.
 During World War II, the Free French sloop Chevreuil landed a detachment of French Marines at Mata-Utu.
 A small skirmish ensued, after which Vichy French dissidents were taken captive, and the island’s radio communications centre was overtaken.
 Francis Fox Parry of the 1st Battalion of the 11th Marines also landed here.